lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_TilemakerProcess_** - **_[note capitalisation]_** The path to the process file that will be passed to [Tilemaker](https://github.com/systemed/tilemaker).
 See the default used [here](https://github.com/lambdajack/tilemaker/blob/b90347b2a4fd475470b9870b8e44e2829d8e4d6d/resources/process-openmaptiles.lua).
 Leaving blank will use the default.
 You can also use a special value to select one of the provided process files to match a given style.
 The special values are "**tileserver-gl-basic**", "**sgpm-bright**".
 Copies of the target styles can be viewed [here](configs/styles/).
 Feel free to copy one of the target styles to your front end project if necessary.

 **_maxRamMb_** - Provide the maximum amount of RAM in MB that the process should use.
 If a linux os is detected, the total system RAM will be detected from /proc/meminfo and a default will be set to a reasonably safe level, maximising the available resources.
 This assumes that only a minimal amount of system RAM is currently being used (such as an idle desktop environment (<2G)).
 If you are having memory problems, consider manually setting this flag to a reduced value.
 NOTE THIS IS NOT GUARANTEED AND SOME SAFETY MARGIN SHOULD BE ALLOWED.
 On **non unix** operating systems the default is set to 4096.

-**_diskEfficient_** - Use disk efficient mode.
-This will skip the intermediary data slices and proceed straight to the working slices.
-Can considerably increase the time taken, but will save up to approx. 70 GB of disk space overall.
-Use only if disk space is a real consideration.

 **_outAsDir_** - The final output will be a directory of tiles rather than a single mbtiles file.
 This will generate hundreds of thousands of files in a predetermined directory structure.
 More information can ba found about this format and why you might use it over a single mbtiles file can be found [here](https://documentation.maptiler.com/hc/en-us/articles/360020886878-Folder-vs-MBTiles-vs-GeoPackage)